How to be a more mindful and sustainable traveller

 Gemma Clarke

-Like us, you want to learn how to make less of an impact when you hit the road, which – given the rather fragile situation Earth and many of its inhabitants are in at the moment – has never been more important.
+Like us, you want to learn how to make less of an impact when you hit the road.
+After all, it's never been more important.

-However, we must always come back to the fact that travelling for pleasure is a huge privilege, and that gives us as travellers a big responsibility.
+However, we must always come back to the fact that travelling for pleasure is a huge privilege – and that gives us as travellers a responsibility.

 If you can, take the slow road; if not, fly greener